 Protecting your Pomeranian from ticks, mosquitoes and fleas is a major responsibility because he needs to be protected every day.
-You need to eliminate them from your dog as well as from the house itself, another big ongoing problem.
+You must to eliminate them from your dog and from the house itself, another big ongoing problem.

-Here are some facts to help you better understand diseases and how to handle them, as well as suggestions for natural remedies that don’t contain chemicals.
+Here are some facts to help you better understand these pests and how to handle them, as well as suggestions for natural remedies that don’t contain chemicals.

-Mosquitoes: You and your Pomeranian will need a mosquito repellent, especially when your dog spends time outside in the Summer when there are thousands of mosquitoes hungry for blood.
-Mosquitos carry deadly heart worm disease.
+You and your Pomeranian will need a mosquito repellent, especially when your dog spends time outside in the Summer when there are thousands of mosquitoes hungry for blood.
+Mosquitoes carry deadly heart worm disease.
 Ask your veterinarian about heartworm prevention for your Pom.

 - Lyme disease is caused by deer ticks.
 In Canada and the US, they’re also called blacklegged ticks.
 In Europe, they’re also sheep ticks and in Asia, they’re called Taiga ticks.
 Unlike the majority of other ticks, deer ticks thrive all year long.
 Winter doesn’t kill them and as long as the ground isn’t frozen or laden with snow, these ticks can be a menace.
 They’re most common in the US in the northern Midwest and from Washington to southern Maine.

 - Canine Ehrlichiosis is a product of the brown dog tick.
-This one is located in many US states but prevails more often in the southwestern regions and Florida has a huge tick infestation.
-This particular tick attaches itself to dogs and mainly lives inside because it enjoys the warmth and will appear in potted plants.
+This one is located in many US states but is more prevalent in the southwestern regions, and Florida has a huge tick infestation.
+This particular tick attaches itself to dogs.
+It mainly lives inside because it enjoys the warmth and will appear in potted plants.
 However, it can also exist outside in shrubbery, wooded places and grassy regions.

 - Canine Anaplasmosis (aka dog tick fever or dog fever) is also caused by deer ticks.